quahfamili1/6m-software-2.5-uni-data-flow-/lesson.md

 - Receives data and handler functions from `Product` as props
 - Displays data output
 - Accepts user input using `Input`
-- Provision a new `View` component to display product data
+- Provision a new `ViewList` component to display product data

 ![Final Product](assets/components-final.png)